-If the defendant has failed to prove either of these propositions, the defendant has not proved its defense.
-If defendant has proved both of these propositions, then you will assign a percentage of fault against the plaintiff and include the plaintiff's fault in the total percentage of fault found by you answering the special verdicts.
+If the Plaintiffs and Defendant "Glenwood Golf Corporation (Golf Course Owner)" has failed to prove either of these propositions, you cannot assign any percentage of fault to Jeffrey Jones.
+If both these propositions have been proven, then you will assign a percentage of fault against Jeffrey Jones and include Jeffrey Jones' fault in the total percentage of fault found by you in answering the special verdicts.
+Defendant "Glenwood Golf Corporation (Golf Cart Owner)" and Jeffrey Jones are to be considered a single party for purposes of determining fault.